fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/search_filters.md

 Request parameter description:
-* `keywords` (String) : String containing the search text.
+* `keywords` (List) : List containing one or more strings to search for.
 Also the top level key name for the filter.

-**NOTE: `keyword` (singluar), which accepts a string rather than an array, is being deprecated, but will continue to function until the API is moved to v3**
+**NOTE: `keyword` (singluar), which accepts a string rather than a list, is being deprecated, but will continue to function until the API is moved to v3**

 ## Time Period